 In the case of a poll replace all references to “referendum” with “poll”.

 Notes

 This is a compilation of the Local Government (Elections) Regulations 1997 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.
-For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table